Traditional shortbread

 - Roll the dough out to about 1/2-inch thickness.
 You can use a rolling pin and ensure an even thickness by using rolling pin guides or rolling between two spaced objects.

 - Use a cookie cutter or a knife to cut the rolled dough into desired shapes.
-Traditional shortbread is often cut into rectangles or wedges.
+Traditional shortbread is often cut into rectangles or rounds.

 7. Chill (Optional):